Somali militants say Western forces raid base and kill fighter

 Al Shabaab wants to impose its strict version of sharia, or Islamic law, across the Horn of Africa state.

-The Kenyan mall raid, in which attackers stormed in spraying people with bullets and throwing grenades, confirmed fears in the region and the West that Somalia remains a training ground for militant Islam.
+The Kenyan mall raid shocked the world for the brazen way the attackers stormed in spraying people with bullets and throwing grenades, confirming fears in the region and the West that Somalia remains a training ground for militant Islam.

-A Kenyan military spokesman on Saturday named four of the attackers, saying they also included a Sudanese, Kenyan Arab and a Somali, trained by al Shabaab and al Qaeda.
+A Kenyan military spokesman on Saturday named four of the attackers, saying they also included a Sudanes, Kenyan Arab and a Somali, trained by al Shabaab and al Qaeda.

 (Additional reporting by Marion Douet in Paris, Adrian Croft in Brussels, Phil Stewart in Washington DC, Humeyra Pamuk in Ankara,; editing by Ralph Boulton; Writing by James Macharia)